 Timing is included so that CRM software can be purchased when it's needed.
 No sense in buying all the user licenses or customer support now if the implementation go-live event is many months down the road.

 Our CRM Blueprints are graphical diagrams with supporting footnotes for explanations and dynamic models that calculate budget, total cost of ownership (TCO) and ROI.
 We find this format is simple to consume and easy to update.
-The Blueprint will be used again at the CRM subscription renewal.
+The Blueprint will be used again at each CRM subscription renewal.

 Unless you create your own CRM Solution Blueprint, the vendor will do the solutioning for you.
 And that's probably not going to be to your advantage.